-Saturday, February 9, 2019 Live Raptor Show at Meigs Point Nature Center – 10:00am Presented by Todd Secki and Christine Cummings-Secki and staff from A Place Called Hope-a bird rescue and rehabilitation facility in Killingworth, CT.
+Saturday, February 1, 2020 Live Raptor Show at Meigs Point Nature Center – 10:00am Presented by Todd Secki and Christine Cummings from A Place Called Hope-a bird rescue and rehabilitation facility in Killingworth, CT.

 These informative and entertaining programs are suitable for folks of all ages.
 Light refreshments will be available following all presentations.

 The Friends of Hammonasset is a 501©3 environmental organization dedicated to providing environmental education and preserving natural resources.
 It operates in conjunction with Hammonasset Beach State Park, the flagship of Connecticut State Parks.

 For questions call 203 245 9192.

 235 Green Hill Road, Madison, CT (1/4 mile west of Daniel Hand High School)